fooxy/homeassistant-aqara/README.md

 ### INSTALLATION
 1. Install Home-Assistant,
 2. Enable the developer mode of the gateway.
- - Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850.
+ - Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850 (translated version: https://goo.gl/gEVIrn).
-It's in Chinese so you might need a translator to read it.
+3. Download and place the Aqara.py and pyAqara/__init__.py file in the home-assistant folder like this:

-3. Download and place the Aqara.py file in the home-assistant folder like so:
+    `.homeassistant/custom_components/sensor/Aqara.py`
     `.homeassistant/custom_components/sensor/Aqara.py`

 4. Add the new component in the configuration.yaml: